moufmouf/pimple-interop/README.md

 But can't we already do this?
 -----------------------------
 The excellent [Acclimate](https://github.com/jeremeamia/acclimate-container) can already provide an adapter around Pimple.
-The adapter implements the `ContainerInterface` (or a similar interface).
+The adapter implements the `ContainerInterface`.

-However, the adapter design pattern cannot be used to implement efficiently the `ParentAwareContainerInterface`.
-Indeed, to implement this interface, you need to modify the very behaviour of the object, and the adapter design pattern is not always well suited for this.
+However, the adapter design pattern cannot be used to implement efficiently the "root" container.
+Indeed, to implement this interface, you need to modify the very behaviour of the container, and the adapter design pattern is not always well suited for this.

 Also, there are other cases where the adapter design pattern is not enough.
 For instance, the Silex MVC microframework